 ESB, however, while they closed the factory making expensive home speakers, continued production of car speakers (which had started in 1984) with systems using the same technology and often even the same drivers as developed for the famous 7 Series home speakers.

 Will there be more home speakers from ESB in the future?
 Well it could be, but the founder of the ESB, Vincenzo Biasella, will need an equally innovative project, like the number 7, to bring him back to the home audio market.

-The 2015 CS Series applies all the ESB technology to speakers designed as factory replacement speakers for performance cars from BMW, Audi, VW, Ford, Toyota, Honda and others.
+The CS Series applies all the ESB technology to speakers designed as factory replacement speakers for BMW and Audi cars.

 The ESB Car Audio line brings new technology to after-market universal fit speakers, from top high-end 10000 Series to the 2000 entry level Series, including the 8000, 5000, and the totally new 9000 and 3000 Series this year.